 Shohei Ohtani agrees to join Dodgers: Winners and losers from his historic MLB free agency

-Two-way prospects and other top free agents stand to benefit from Ohtani's new deal.
-Mike Trout and the rest of the NL West do not.
+2-way prospects and other top free agents stand to benefit from Ohtani's new deal.
+Mike Trout and the rest of the NL West do not

 It’s the type of signing that drastically alters the circumstances for many teams around the sport.
 The Dodgers obviously stand to benefit most, while the other teams that had been in the running for Ohtani now have to readjust their strategies for the rest of this offseason and into the future.